-The p4.run() method returns a list of results whether the command succeeds or fails; the list may, however, be empty.
-Whether the elements of the array are strings or dictionaries depends on:
+The P4::run() method returns an array of results whether the command succeeds or fails; the array may, however, be empty.
+Whether the elements of the array are strings or arrays depends on:

-- 1. server support for tagged output for the command, and - 2. whether tagged output was disabled by calling p4.tagged = False.
+- 1. server support for tagged output for the command, and - 2. whether tagged output was disabled by calling p4->tagged = false.

-In the event of errors or warnings, and depending on the exception level in force at the time, p4.run() raises a P4Exception.
-If the current exception level is below the threshold for the error/warning, p4.run() returns the output as normal and the caller must explicitly review p4.errors and p4.warnings to check for errors or warnings.
+In the event of errors or warnings, and depending on the exception level in force at the time, P4::run () raises a P4\Exception.
+If the current exception level is below the threshold for the error/warning, P4::run() returns the output as normal and the caller must explicitly review P4::errors and P4::warnings to check for errors or warnings.